matrix-org/matrix-spec-proposals/proposals/3635-voip-early-media.md

 field MUST be set to `pranswer`.
 The caller should ignore `m.call.negotiate` events of any other type before the `m.call.answer`.
 Clients using WebRTC compatible APIs should imply be able to pass this SDP object into `setRemoteDescription` as-is.
-In fact, if clients do not explicitly discard `m.call.negotiate` before an `m.call.answer`, they may already inadvertantly support this MSC.
+In fact, if clients do not explicitly discard `m.call.negotiate` before an `m.call.answer`, they may already inadvertently support this MSC.

 The the same call is later answered with an `m.call.answer` event, the caller's client passes the